SpatioTemporal/STARE-Cookbooks/contrib/jupyter/README.md

 Show examples of convex_hull and non-convex hulls via from_polygon to index regions marked by a coastline.
 The hulls bound covers which can be used for intersections and search queries.
+Also show how readily STARE works with Geopandas by showing the non-convex hull of Canada.

 # Acknowledgments